 - Rinse pork ribs and pat dry with paper towels

-- Remove the membrane from the back of the ribs, directions in post (optional)
+- Remove the membrane from the back of the ribs, I've provided a how-to link above.

 - Spread the dry rub all over the ribs making sure to cover both sides.

-- Wrap ribs tightly in foil, place on baking sheet
+- Wrap ribs tightly in foil meat side up, and place on a baking sheet

-- Open foil and brush your barbecue sauce on the ribs, broil for 3-4 minutes
+- Open the foil and drain the liquid from the ribs.
+Brush your favorite barbecue sauce on the ribs, and broil for 5 minutes

-- Remove and let the ribs rest 5-10 minutes before cutting.
+- Remove and let the ribs rest for 5-10 minutes before cutting.
 Serves 4-6